 The Bottom Line

 - Consider talking to a financial planner about your goals and the steps you’re taking to reach your goals.
 Finding a financial advisor doesn’t have to be difficult.
-SmartAsset can help with our free financial advisor matching service.
-You answer a few questions and we match you with up to three advisors in your area.
-Then you pick the one who best meets your needs.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Financial freedom is different from financial independence, which means having enough money so you can stop working for a living if you want to.
 One key to achieving financial independence is wise asset allocation, which a free calculator can help you accomplish.